Home The Story The World Characters About Book Clubs Press Get the Book

 The Kalinago People

 Dominica's Kalinago (formerly called Caribs) are the last remaining indigenous community in the Eastern Caribbean.
 They have their own territory on the island's northeast coast, where they maintain traditional crafts, boat-building, and spiritual practices.
-In the novel, Ann's Kalinago heritage is both a source of strength and a target of prejudice — her love for Vick is seen as transgressive not only because of class but because of the deep cultural divide between the Kalinago community and the village.
+Their rich cultural heritage, deep connection to the land, and resilience through centuries of change make them a vital part of Dominica's identity.

 Obeah

-Obeah — the system of spiritual healing, divination, and sorcery practiced throughout the Caribbean — plays a subtle but important role in the story.
+Obeah, the system of spiritual healing, divination, and sorcery practiced throughout the Caribbean, plays a subtle but important role in the story.
 Neither purely good nor evil, obeah is woven into the fabric of daily life in Pagua Bay.
 Characters consult obeah practitioners for protection, revenge, and guidance.
-The novel treats obeah with the respect and complexity it deserves — not as superstition, but as a living spiritual tradition.